gabesoft/sftpd/README.md

 # A simple cli tool to deploy files via sftp

-Only file watch is currently implemented.
+Only file watch & sync are currently implemented.

 To watch files in a directory and deploy on change cd into the local directory to be watched and call: